openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/data_storage_swift.rst

 #.
 Restart the LMS server.

 #.
-Repeat this procedure for each instance that you want to store data on
+Repeat this procedure for each instance that has data that you want to store
-   Swift.
+   on Swift.

 .. include:: ../../../links/links.rst